 For every negative statement about China I can make an equal remark about my own country, Europe or the west in general.
 I think this is a fair and healthy thing to do.
 And it’s good to put things in their right historical perspective as well.
 No, China is not a democracy, not in today’s western sense, but when has it ever been?
 Why do we always project our own wishes and expectations on others?

 Another important reason to not let yourself get demotivated by politics is this: the world of politics is a day-to-day, month-to-month thing, where as learning Chinese is a long-term endeavor.
 It doesn’t come without a huge investment of time and energy which is why you should get your priorities straight.
-It actually makes a lot of sense to protect your motivation and keep a healthy distance from politics if it’s starting to become a negative influence.
+It actually makes a lot of sense to protect your motivation and keep a healthy distance from politics when it’s starting to become a negative influence.
 The apolitical positions mentioned above all reflect that.

 Furthermore, the intellectual and aesthetic pleasure of learning Chinese language and culture(s) is undervalued.
 There’s seems less and less place for that in today’s world.
 You have to defend yourself against people doubting the usefulness of your endeavors.
 If your interest is beyond the mainstream – and it doesn’t even have to be some obscure branch of knowledge – you just don’t fit in anywhere.